 The ensemble members, all graduates of leading European academies, specialize in early music, and play period instruments.
 The ensemble’s string instruments were built by its music director Amit Tiefenbrunn, and the bows by lute player Eitan Hoffer.
 Some of Israel’s best musicians play with the ensemble.
 Among them are Shai Kribus, Yigal Kaminka, and Ofer Frenkel, who take part in the performances, sharing their time between Israel and Europe.

-In 2011, the instrumental ensemble was joined by Barrocade Vocale, a group of 5-8 singers founded by Ye’ela Avital and Yizhar Karshon.
-The singers now take part in Barrocade’s different projects, from Monteverdi madrigals to Bach cantatas and Handel operas.
+In 2011, the instrumental ensemble was joined by Barrocada Vocale, a group of 5-8 singers founded by Ye’ela Avital and Yizhar Karshon.
+The singers now take part in Barrocada’s different projects, from Monteverdi madrigals to Bach cantatas and Handel operas.

 Shlomit Sivan – violin